 Some lessons are listed as appropriate for middle school, while others are geared towards high schoolers and adult learners.

 Because of this, it’s smart to comb through each lesson to make sure you pick the most relevant and age-appropriate ones to include in your classes.

 3. Demonstrating Effective Customer Service Skills from Scott Yamahata

-Scott Yamahata is a business education teacher who shares resources on CTE Online -- an online community where CTE teachers can find curriculum resources.
+Scott Yamahata is a business education teacher who shares resources on California Educators Together -- an online community where CTE teachers can find curriculum resources.